HugoBlox/hugo-blox-builder/exampleSite/content/post/writing-markdown-latex.md

 {{% /alert %}}

 The `highlight_style` option is only recognized when set in `config.toml`.
 Setting `highlight_style` in your page's preamble has no effect.

-#### Option `highlight_version`

-The `highlight_version` option, as the name implies, allows you to select the version of highlight.js you want to use.
-The default value is "9.9.0".
-The `highlight_version` option is only recognized when set in `config.toml`.
-Setting `highlight_version` in your page's preamble has no effect.

 ## Twitter tweet